seutje/diffusion-api/README.md

 Generated images are cached on disk under `generated_images/`.
 When a request is made with the same prompt and seed combination, the API returns the cached image instead of re-running the model.

-The loading routine now attempts to compile model components with `torch.compile` (when available) to speed up inference.
+The loading routine prepares the model for compilation with `torch.compile` and uses an optimization pass inspired by [PyTorch's example](https://pytorch.org).
+Actual compilation happens the first time an inference request is processed, avoiding extra work during startup.
 If compilation fails (for example when using quantized weights), the models fall back to standard execution.

 Run the API with: